slatedocs/slate/source/index.html.md

 # Authentication

-> To authorize, use this code:
+> To authorize for JSON format feed, use this code:

 ```ruby
 uri = URI.parse("https://<your_program_subdomain>.redii.com/api/recognition/v1/moments")